-The effect of interest rate exposure on reported net income is important as interest rate risk represents one of the Firm's significant market risks.
+The effect of interest rate exposure on the Firm's reported net income is important as interest rate risk represents one of the Firm's significant market risks.
 Interest rate risk arises not only from trading activities, but also from the Firm's traditional banking activities, which include extension of loans and credit facilities, taking deposits and issuing debt.

 The CIO, Treasury and Corporate ("CTC") Risk Committee establishes the Firm's structural interest rate risk policies and market risk limits, which are subject to approval by the Risk Policy Committee of the Firm's Board of Directors.
-CIO, working in partnership with the lines of business, calculates the Firm's structural interest rate risk profile and reviews it with senior management including the CTC Risk Committee and the Firm's ALCO.
+CIO, working in partnership with the lines of business, calculates the Firm's structural interest rate risk profile and reviews it with senior management including the CTC Risk Committee and the Firm's Asset and Liability Committee.